 Modbus is often implemented in small, low-cost devices with small amounts of data.
 Temperature, pressure and other sensors with only one or two pieces of data often use Modbus because of its low cost and ease of use.
 [RTA has gateways to connect these devices to EtherNet/IP (Modbus to EtherNet/IP), PROFINET IO (Modbus to PROFINET IO), BACnet (Modbus to BACnet) and other kinds of networks.]

-Modbus RTU networks use a single Modbus RTU Master device that communicates with up to 254 slave devices.
-Masters identify messages to specific slave devices by a unique slave ID that is transmitted as one of the first bytes of the Modbus command sent to the slave device.
+Modbus RTU networks use a single Modbus RTU client device that communicates with up to 254 slave devices.
+Clients identify messages to specific server devices by a unique server ID that is transmitted as one of the first bytes of the Modbus command sent to the server device.

 Modbus systems are usually wired using the RS-485 electrical standard.
-Unlike DeviceNet which uses CAN and EtherNet/IP which uses Ethernet, Modbus typically daisy-chains slave devices using 2-wire, differential signals.
+Unlike DeviceNet (which uses CAN) and EtherNet/IP (which uses Ethernet), Modbus typically daisy-chains server devices using 2-wire, differential signals.
 To suppress electrical noise, RS-485 uses a differential voltage between the two wires instead of a voltage based on a common.

 Modbus has two data types: 16-bit unsigned integers and bit values.
 All registers are 16-bit unsigned integers.
 All coils are single binary bit data types.

-The general components of a Modbus message follow:
+The general components of a Modbus message are below:

 You can use any transport you want.
 The message content is what makes a protocol that protocol.
 The Modbus message sequence is the Modbus message sequence whether you send it over Ethernet, RS-232, RS-485, or “sneakernet.”
 The transport is simply the mechanism you use to move a message from the sender to the receiver.

 Data modeling is the number one weakness of Modbus.
 Data does not exist only as 16-bit unsigned integers.
-Data comes in many varieties – signed integers, IEEE Floating point and many others.
-The other main weakness is the master/slave communications.
+Data comes in many varieties: signed integers, IEEE Floating point and many others.
+The other main weakness is the client/server communications.
 That type of communication is extremely unresponsive in larger networks.

 This book is an important resource for those companies trying to manage the loss of a generation of engineers and technicians who grew up with Modbus and know the technology inside and out.
-This book can fill that knowledge gap for that next generation of engineers as they grab the keyboard from their predecessors.
+This book can fill that knowledge gap the next generation of engineers as they grab the keyboard from their predecessors.
 If while you’re waiting for your book to arrive you run into trouble with Modbus connectivity, RTA can help.
 Call 800-249-1812 or send an email.